html-graph/html-graph.github.io/content/canvas/patch-viewport-matrix.md

 ---
-title: Canvas | Patch viewport matrix
+title: Canvas | Patch Viewport Matrix
 ---

-## Patch viewport matrix
+## Patch Viewport Matrix

-Viewport transformation matrix is a matrix of three values: `scale`, `x` and `y`.
+The viewport transformation matrix consists of three values: `scale`, `x`, and `y`.

-Scale - actual scale of current viewport.
-The bigger the scale ofviewport, the smaller the content, and vice versa.
+- **Scale**: Represents the current scaling factor of the viewport.
+A larger scale zooms out, making the content appear smaller, while a smaller scale zooms in, making the content appear larger.

-X - actual horizontal distance from absolute zero to viewport top left corner.
+- **X**: The horizontal distance from the absolute zero point to the top-left corner of the viewport.

-Y - actual vertical distance from absolute zero to viewport top left corner.
+- **Y**: The vertical distance from the absolute zero point to the top-left corner of the viewport.

-To get an idea about what viewport matrix values are play around with this demo.
+To better understand how these values work, experiment with the demo below.

-{{< use-case title="Viewport matrix.
+{{< use-case title="Viewport Matrix.
 Hold CTRL to scale" src=/use-cases/viewport-matrix/ >}}

-To patch viewport matrix values use method `patchViewportMatrix`.
+To update the viewport matrix values, use the `patchViewportMatrix` method.
 All parameters are optional.

 {{< code lang="javascript">}}
 canvas.patchViewportMatrix({